10 Sites With Copyright Free Images for Commercial Use

 As a blogger, I regularly need new images that I can use for my posts.
 Even though I usually write tutorials style blog posts with lots of screenshots that describe the process to be followed, I still need high-quality images for the featured images.

-In my opinion, the images are mandatory for an excellent blog post and are equally important as the text.
+In my opinion, the images are mandatory for an excellent blog post and are equally as important as the text.

-A media-rich post will keep user’s interest for a longer time, and it’s more likely to get more shares on the social networks.
+A media-rich post will keep the user’s interest for a longer time, and it’s more likely to get more shares on the social networks.

 Besides the visual advantage, adding images to your posts also has an SEO benefit if you add keywords to the alt tag of your images.

 If you also create some nice infographics for your posts, that can take your traffic to a new level.
 Infographics are usually the images that are shared the most and will usually get you backlinks and free traffic.

 According to Hubspot, the infographics are liked and shared on the social networks three times more than any other type of content.